 The survey indicates that overall, more developers target Android (84%) for app development instead of iPhones (77%).
 The obvious reason for this ranking is Android being on a number of smartphones while Apple has a limited iPhone portfolio.
 However, iPad plays a major role in expanding the Apple’s developer mojo with 27% ranking targeting iPads as their second priority while a fifth gives the same level of importance to Android tablets.

-Forrester’s report also indicate that developers split their time between native app development (41% of their time) and cross platform mobile application development (46%).
+Forrester’s report also indicates that developers split their time between native app development (41% of their time) and hybrid development (46%).
 Even with the development technologies, Forrester’s report indicates that web apps-websites (63%) and SQL connected apps (62%) were among the most commonly used.

 Looking at the statistics, we can surely conclude that Android is not far off from taking over the market from iOS.
 However, only the coming years can give us a clearer picture.